Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: DISCUSSION AND CONCLUSION

 \section{DISCUSSION AND CONCLUSION}

-The usual methodology to construct spherically symmetric (SS) black hole solutions sourced by matter consists of prescribing an energy density profile.
+The usual procedure to construct spherically symmetric (SS) black hole solutions sourced by matter consists of prescribing an energy density profile.
 For solutions satisfying $g_{tt} = -g_{rr}^{-1}$, this approach implicitly has an equation of state (EoS) $\rho = -p_r$.
-However, in Hořava gravity (HG) and Einstein–Aether (AE) theory, for the SS case with a static aether, this EoS is no longer satisfied.
-In this work, we have provided a methodology to obtain black hole solutions and to study their thermodynamic properties in HG and AE theory for the SS case with a static aether.
-This methodology consists of first specifying the form of the EoS, instead of adopting the aforementioned approach.
+However, in Hořava gravity (HG) and Einstein–-{\ae}ther (EA) theory, for the SS case with a static {\ae}ther, this EoS is no longer satisfied.
+In this work, we have provided a procedure to obtain black hole solutions and to study their thermodynamic properties in HG--EA theory for the SS case with a static aether.
+This procedure consists of first specifying the form of the EoS, instead of adopting the aforementioned approach.
 In particular, we have investigated three cases in which the EoS is linear.

 In the first case of study, we analyze the EoS $p_{r}(r) + p_{\theta}(r) = 0$, which leads to a solution that resembles the Reissner–Nordström black hole.
 The matter sources give rise to an electric-like potential but differ in their structure from the usual electromagnetic sources, whether those arising from the Maxwell electromagnetic tensor or from standard nonlinear electrodynamics.
-Thus, the source associated with this EoS can be viewed as an exotic anisotropic matter distribution induced by the modified gravitational dynamics of the HG and AE terms, which give rise to an effective electric–potential term in the geometry.
+Thus, the source associated with this EoS can be viewed as an exotic anisotropic matter distribution induced by the modified gravitational dynamics of the HG--EA terms, which give rise to an effective electric–potential term in the geometry.